| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 that part of the tire touches down, the heading of the tire and

+car will have changed.
 The tire tread actually deforms as it rotates through the

 contact patch area and then recovers as the car's weight comes